bjgarcia/hdzero-goggle-services/README.md

 ```

 ## File Api
-Allow access to the SD Card mount point only.
-Do my best to prevent malicious code injection by scrubbing paths and limiting file names to a single period.
-Example name.extension.
+API shouold operate on the SD Card mount point only.
+Anything outside of that should be prevented.
+Prevent malicious code by scrubbing paths and limiting file names.
+Keep it simple.

 ### Get Methods
 Only accepts simple globs with a single period.
 Example filter="filename*.jpg", filter = "*.jpg", or filter="filename.*" will work.